Perfect fluids with $\omega=\mathrm{const}$ as sources of scalar cosmological perturbations: Cosmological perturbation theory revisited

 It should be noted that we do not strive for replacing the $\Lambda$-term by the $X$-component, for example, in order to assure the late-time acceleration of the Universe expansion.
-On the contrary, the full range of values of the parameter $\omega$ is studied, including those which do not give rise to this acceleration when $\Lambda\equiv0$ (so in this case the nonzero $\Lambda$-term is still required in order to be in agreement with the observations).
-At the same time we do not exclude a possibility $\omega=-1$ (in this case there is no need to introduce the $\Lambda$-term separately, so one should consider that $\Lambda\equiv0$).
+On the contrary, the full range of values of the parameter $\omega$ is studied, including those which do not give rise to the acceleration by themselves (so in this case the nonzero $\Lambda$-term is still required in order to be in agreement with the observations).
+At the same time we do not exclude a possibility $\omega=-1$ (in this case there is no need to introduce the $\Lambda$-term separately, so one should suppose that $\Lambda\equiv0$).